Applied Behavior Analysis Therapy

 How Is ABA Therapy Used?

 ABA therapy is based on more than 50 years of scientific investigation with individuals affected by a wide range of behavioral and developmental disorders.
 Research has shown that behavioral interventions greatly reduce disruptive behaviors typically observed in individuals with Autism, such as self-injury, tantrums, non-compliance and self-stimulation.
 ABA is effective in teaching complex communication, social, play and self-help skills.
+Parents and caregivers are encouraged to take advantage of the provided training in ABA in order to carry over the learning into the home and community.
+ABA is an approach to learning that can be used in all aspects of learning and in all environments.
+ABA is intensive.
+It is recommended that children receive 20-40 hours of ABA per week to maximize results.

 What Happens During ABA Therapy?